International Student Application–F1 [pdf]

 You will receive notification approximately 30 days after the application deadline.

 International Students with an F-1 Visa are required to:

-- Take the College Assessment Placement Tests
+- take the College Assessment Placement Tests

-- Receive educational advisement prior to registration
+- receive educational advisement prior to registration

-- Must maintain a 2.5 Grade Point Average on a 4.0 scale.
+- maintain a 2.5 Grade Point Average on a 4.0 scale.